 Groundwater resource in Zambales Province can be categorized into shallow well areas, deep well areas and difficult areas.
 The most promising source of groundwater in the province, according to the Soils/Land Resources Evaluation Report of the Bureau of Soils and Water Management (1988), are the shallow well areas located in the broad alluvial, coastal plain and river valleys.
 These areas are composed of recent formations with slopes ranging from 0-3%.
 Shallow well areas usually have depths not greater than 20 meters and are generally within 6 meters below ground surface (mbgs).
-Most of these areas are located at elevations within 50 meters above sea level (masl).
-Deep well areas on the other hand can be found on regions with slopes greater 10 percent and at elevations greater than 50 masl.
+Most of these areas are located at elevations with slopes greater 10 percent and at elevations greater than 50 masl.
 Static water level of deep wells usually exceeds 6 meters below ground surface with well depths usually greater than 20 meters.
 Unlike the shallow well areas and deep well areas, difficult areas have varying slopes, elevation and water depth.
 About 25 percent of such areas may yield non-productive boreholes.
 Springs are typically found in these difficult areas.
 (BSWM, 1988)

-As shown in the Groundwater Availability Map (Figure 64), the project area belongs to a region with underlying local and less productive aquifer.
+As shown in the Groundwater Availability Map (Figure 68), the project area belongs to a region with underlying local and less productive aquifer.
 As per MGB description of aquifer types, local and less productive aquifers are intergranular and variably permeable aquifers with yields mostly 2-20 liters per second.

-Figure 64 - Groundwater Potential Map
+Figure 68 - Groundwater Potential Map